Open-source cross-platform server-side JavaScript runtime environment.

 Yarn package manager is available since Fedora 29.
 You can install it by running:

-$ sudo dnf install nodejs-yarn
+$ sudo dnf install yarnpkg

-Because of conflicts with other packages, yarn has to be used in the following manner:
+Yarn can be used in the following manner:

 $ yarnpkg add request